LightAndLight/plated-talk/slides/plated.md

 holes :: Plated a => a -> [Pretext {-# NOPE #-}]
 ```
 <div class="notes">
-There's more than just rewrite and transform.
+There's more than just rewrite transform and cosmos.
 Here's some cool ones:

-universe: collect all the As in a tree transitively

 contexts: collect all the As in a tree transitively, but also enumerate
 their contexts.
 That is, make holes where their children should go so that